 JLI is currently partnering with the Bernstein Institute for Human Rights and PREP (Prison Reform and Education Program) at NYU to provide law clerk training to incarcerated men and women in NY.
 Learn more about our partnership.

-JLI is currently on a law school tour hosting Legal Empowerment Symposiums that introduce students, lawyers, and law professors to Jailhouse Lawyers, Legal Empowerment, and opportunities to start legal empowerment projects in their surrounding prisons and detention centers.
+JLI will be resuming the Law School Tour in 2022, hosting Legal Empowerment Symposiums that introduce students, lawyers, and law professors to Jailhouse Lawyers, Legal Empowerment, and opportunities to start legal empowerment projects in their surrounding prisons and detention centers.
 Become a member today to be informed of tour dates and make sure to check the LEAH calendar for a symposium near you.
 If you or your school are interested in partnering with JLI, hosting a symposium, or becoming a part of the advocacy network, contact us today!

 Incarcerated Jailhouse Lawyers can become members by writing to: